Summary of Decameron tales: First tale (X, 1)

-A knight in the service of the King of Spain deems himself ill requited.
-Wherefore the King, by most cogent proof, shows him that the blame rests not with him, but with the knight's own evil fortune; after which, he bestows upon him a noble gift.
+A knight in the service of the King of Spain feels himself ill rewarded by the King and departs, comparing the King to a mule that urinates in its own drinking water.
+The King calls him back and declares that it is not stinginess but fate that has delayed the knight's reward.
+As proof he offers two chests, one filled with treasure and one with dirt.
+The knight chooses the one that happens to be filled with dirt, proving that it is only his bad luck that has kept him from reward.
+The King nevertheless bestows treasures upon the knight for his good service.

-Neifile's story is one of the most widely diffused ones in the entire collection.
+Neifile's story is one of the most widely known in the collection.
 Its origins come from two different stories.
 The first part (the comparison of the king to a mule) comes from Busone de'Raffaelli da Gubbio's Fortunatus Siculus, written about 1333 in Italian.
 The second part (concerning the caskets, known to English speakers from Shakespeare's The Merchant of Venice) originates from about 800 AD from Joannes Damascensus's account of Barlaam and Josaphat and was written in Greek.
 Boccaccio most likely was inspired, though, by the Gesta Romanorum.

 Second tale (X, 2)

-Ghino di Tacco captures the Abbot of Cluny, cures him of a disorder of the stomach, and releases him.
-The abbot, on his return to the court of Rome, reconciles Ghino with Pope Boniface, and makes him prior of the Hospital.
+Ghino di Tacco, a celebrated bandit, captures the Abbot of Cluny, who turns out to be suffering from a stomach ailment.
+Through rest and diet, Ghino manages to cure the Abbot of his malady.
+The grateful Abbot gifts Ghino most of the possessions he was carrying, and upon return to Rome reconciles Ghino with Pope Boniface, who appoints Ghino to the Knights Hospitaller.

 Elissa narrates.
 Ghino di Tacco is the Italian equivalent of the English Robin Hood, with the difference that di Tacco was a real person whose deeds as a chief of a band of robbers passed into legend.
 He lived in the latter half of the 13th century.
 Boccaccio's tale, though, is one of many legends that grew up around him.

 Third tale (X, 3)

-Nathan, an elderly rich man of Cathay, is noted for his exceeding generosity towards the guests of his house on the road leading out of the capital.
-Mithridanes, a wealthy young man living not far from Nathan, attempts to emulate him, but is frustrated and resolves to kill him.
-Falling in with Nathan unawares, Nathan advises Mithridanes how to compass his end.
-Following Nathan's advice, he finds the older gentleman in a copse, and recognizing him, is shame-stricken, and becomes his friend.
+Nathan, an elderly rich man of Cathay, is noted for his exceeding generosity towards the guests of his house and to traveling strangers.
+Mithridanes, a wealthy young man living not far from Nathan, attempts to emulate him, but is frustrated and instead resolves to kill him.
+Nathan, in simple costume, meets Mithridanes on the road and befriends him to the point that Mithridanes reveals his intention to kill Nathan.
+The disguised Nathan advises Mithridanes where and how to carry out the deed.
+Following Nathan's advice, Mitridanes finds the older gentleman in a copse, and recognizing him, is shame-stricken, and becomes his friend.

 Filostrato tells this tale.
 He attributes it to "various Genoese", but this may be seen as a reluctance to credit Marco Polo (as a Venetian an enemy of Florence and greatly disdained by Boccaccio personally); although no specific tale resembling this one appears in Polo's writings, his reports of Kublai Khan's generosity are likely the inspiration for the tale.